ben-ng/mutex-js/README.md

 Expected: x = 2
 ```

 This is known as the "lost update" problem.
-You can solve this problem with mutex, which supports both callbacks and promises.
+You can solve this problem with Mutex, which supports both callbacks and promises.

 #### Sample Code: Performing Atomic Increments (Callbacks)